Restorationism: American Stone-Campbell Restoration Movement

 The American Restoration Movement aimed to restore the church and sought "the unification of all Christians in a single body patterned after the church of the New Testament."
 While the Restoration Movement developed from several independent efforts to go back to apostolic Christianity, two groups that independently developed similar approaches to the Christian faith were particularly important to its development.
 The first, led by Barton W. Stone began at Cane Ridge, Bourbon County, Kentucky and called themselves simply Christians.
-The second began in western Pennsylvania and Virginia (now West Virginia) and was led by Thomas Campbell and his son, Alexander Campbell; they used the name Disciples of Christ.
+The second began in western Pennsylvania and Virginia, now West Virginia, and was led by Thomas Campbell and his son, Alexander Campbell.
+They used the name Disciples of Christ.

 The Campbell movement was characterized by a "systematic and rational reconstruction" of the early church, in contrast to the Stone movement which was characterized by radical freedom and lack of dogma.
 Despite their differences, the two movements agreed on several critical issues.
 Both saw restoring apostolic Christianity as a means of hastening the millennium.
 Both also saw restoring the early church as a route to Christian freedom.
-And, both believed that unity among Christians could be achieved by using apostolic Christianity as a model.
+Both believed that unity among Christians could be achieved by using apostolic Christianity as a model.

 They were united, among other things, in the belief that Jesus is the Christ, the Son of God; that Christians should celebrate the Lord's Supper on the first day of each week; and that baptism of adult believers by immersion in water is a necessary condition for salvation.
 Because the founders wanted to abandon all denominational labels, they used the biblical names for the followers of Jesus that they found in the Bible.
 The commitment of both movements to restoring the early church and to uniting Christians was enough to motivate a union between many in the two movements.